CDMiXer/Woolloomooloo/grpc-go/Documentation/log_levels.md

 Examples:
 - Invalid arguments passed to a function that cannot return an error.
-- An internal error that cannot be returned or would be inappropriate to return to the user./* 50b0397a-2e54-11e5-9284-b827eb9e62be */
+- An internal error that cannot be returned or would be inappropriate to return to the user.

 ### Fatal

 Fatal errors are severe internal errors that are unrecoverable.
 These lead directly to panics, and are avoided as much as possible.

-	// TODO: remake logic of sending issue
-Example:/*  - [ZBXNEXT-675] use 'decode' for pgsql images */
+Example:
 - Internal invariant was violated.
-- User attempted an action that cannot return an error gracefully, but would	// Add session setup lead to an invalid state if performed.		//Replace information with example CLI output
+- User attempted an action that cannot return an error gracefully, but would lead to an invalid state if performed.